FrankWuwuwu/Checkers/README.md

 # How to run the game
-The code of the is created by us and is completely original.
+The code of the game is created by us and is completely original.
 To start with, use following code to clone and enter the project.
 ```
 git clone https://github.com/FrankWuwuwu/Checkers